magnetic field reversal

 Of course, geophysicists nowadays keep a careful watch on what's happening to Earth's magnetic field and its poles.
 In recent times, the geomagnetic field has been getting weaker.
-Its strength has dropped between 10 and 15 percent over the last 150 years, and the rate of decline has sped up in the past few years.
+Its strength has dropped between 10 and 15% over the last 150 yr, and the rate of decline has sped up in the past few years.
 Overall, the field strength has plunged by about a third over the past couple of millennia.
 It's at the state now where it could potentially flip within a few thousand years.
 But the rate of decrease and the current strength are still within the normal range of variation, as shown by the record of past magnetic fields recorded in rocks, and it's perfectly possible that the field will strengthen again in the future rather than going into reversal.

 All we can confident about is that another reversal will happen sometime in the future.
 When it does it could be devastating given our dependence on equipment that would be rendered useless by a sudden major increase in high-energy solar radiation.
 Technologically, we'd be gravely affected in the interval when the geomagnetic field collapsed and the poles exchanged places.
 But from a biological perspective it isn't clear that we'd suffer so badly.
 Our ancestors, such as as Homo erectus, evidently survived previous reversals, albeit they weren't inconvenienced by breakdowns in sat-nav devices or outages in their power supply.
 There's also no evidence that polar flips were responsible for past mass extinctions.
 Life, it seems, can go on despite our planet's occasional magnetic field reversals.
 One possible reason is that interactions between the solar wind and Earth's ionosphere may create a sufficiently strong magnetic field to protect the surface from energetic particles even when the internally-generated field collapses.
 Another possibility is that Earth's field never actually vanishes during a reversal, but is sustained by lots of different poles forming chaotically until the normal two-pole configuration reasserts itself.